Explosives topple former coal-fired power plant in Minnesota - NewsBreak

 Explosives topple former coal-fired power plant in Minnesota

-Xcel Energy — the utility company that owns the Minnesota Valley Generating Station — used explosives Thursday morning to implode the nearly century-old structure as onlookers watched from a distance.
+Xcel Energy — the utility company that owns the Minnesota Valley Generating Station — used explosives to implode the nearly century-old structure as onlookers watched from a distance.

 Video from onlooker Nathan Dahlager shows a flash of bright orange light and a loud crack at the base of the massive plant.
 With an even louder crash, two towering smokestacks toppled as the rest of the building collapsed.
 Black debris flew in the air as dark smoke filled the space where the structure stood just moments before.
 Dahlager posted the video to Twitter with a caption: “Landmark in our community reduced to dust!
 Really neat to watch.”